 Symptoms include dizziness, fainting, heart palpitations, chest aches, and shortness of breath.

 Antibiotics and/or a temporary pacemaker are two treatment possibilities.

-- First Degree Heart Block: Electrical signals reach the bottom chambers of the heart (ventricles) at a slower rate than typical in the first degree.
+- First-degree heart block: Electrical signals reach the bottom chambers of the heart (ventricles) at a slower rate than typical in the first degree.
 This is considered mild.

-- Second Degree Heart Block: Electrical signals do not fully reach the lower chambers of the heart in the second degree.
+- Second-degree heart block: Electrical signals do not fully reach the lower chambers of the heart in the second degree.
 This is considered moderate.

-- Third Degree Heart Block: Electrical signals do not reach the lower chambers of the heart in the third degree.
+- Third-degree heart block: Electrical signals do not reach the lower chambers of the heart in the third degree.
 This is considered severe.

 The goal of surgery is to restore mitral valve function while avoiding the danger of bacterial embolism during infection clearance.

 Conservative surgery is possible if only one leaflet or scallop is involved.
-Mitral valve repair aims to eliminate vegetation while restoring a normal line of coaptation on both leaflets, repair perforated leaflets, and retain the subvalvular apparatus.
-Excision of the vegetation, also known as vegetectomy, can be done on the leaflet's cleavage plane.
+Mitral valve repair aims to eliminate vegetation, restore a normal line of coaptation on both leaflets, repair perforated leaflets, and retain the subvalvular apparatus.
+Excision of the vegetation, also known as vegetectomy, can be performed on the leaflet's cleavage plane.
 The use of a pericardial patch to reinforce leaflets is preferable to direct stitching of the lesion because it avoids stress on the suture line.
 The extent of tissue loss determines the viability of valve repair.
 The best candidates are those with a minimal current illness and no valve damage.
 The main challenges to mitral repair are extensive anterior leaflet damage, severe lesions involving the posterior leaflet or the mitral valve commissures, and annular abscesses.